bohdloss/allocvec/README.md

 Internally, a normal `Vec` is used along with a linked list for fast allocation and de-allocation.

-Supports reserving space and filling it with an element later.

 ## Example
 ```rust
 use allocvec::AllocVec;